By using this site, you are consenting to our use of cookies. To find out more visit our privacy policy.

 More needs to be done to care for the physical therapy workforce.

-Physical therapy is recognized as an essential health care service, yet PTs and PTAs are often excluded from state and federal programs that would incentivize individuals from pursuing careers in the field through student loan debt relief or assistance in defraying the cost of education.
+Physical therapy is recognized as an essential health care service, yet PTs and PTAs are often excluded from state and federal programs that would bolster the healthcare workforce in rural and medically underserved areas, incentivize individuals to pursue careers in PT, and defray the cost of education.

 Why It Matters